justinethier/zig-mark-sweep-gc/README.md

 }
 ```

-Surprisingly, all of this pointer logic could be ported directly to Zig.
-Now we have the same function just with an updated syntax:
+Perhaps surprisingly, this function can be expressed line for line in Zig, just with a fresh new syntax.

 ```zig
     fn sweep(self: *VM) void {